paulomarquesc/AzureRmStorageTable/docs/Get-AzTableRow.md

 ```

 ## DESCRIPTION
-Returns all rows/entities from a storage table - no Filtering
+Used to return entities from a table with several options, this replaces all other Get-AzTable<XYZ> cmdlets.

 ## EXAMPLES